chimera-linux/turnstile/README.md

 User services making use of the bus need to ensure that the variable is exported in their launch environment in some way, as the service manager runs outside of the user's login session.
+This can be done for example with `dinitctl setenv`, which you can make a part of your session bus service startup process.

+D-Bus handling can be disabled in the configuration file.
+It is also not handled at all if the runtime directory path is not exported.

 ## TODO